MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/configure-secured-core.md

 #### [GUI](#tab/gui)

-Here's how to enabled Secured-core server using the user interface.
+Here's how to enable Secured-core server using the user interface.

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools**, open **Computer Management**.